yuvalamar75/Ex2-Ex4.1/README.md

   RUN - makes the Pacmans move on their paths.
         the pacman actualy move from fruit to fruit.

    #Export the Game

-    there is tow diffrent ways to export the game. the SAVE FILE bouttn in game borad including tow optins.
+   there is 2 diffrent ways to export the game. the SAVE FILE bouttn in game borad including tow optins.

    1)New CSV file
      create CSV file with the location and the data of the fruits and pacmans that add to the game.
    2)KML file
      create KML file that shows the pacmnas and the fruit in google Erth. you can also see the movement of the pacmans in his path,based on the eating time for each fruit.

    Enjoy the game!!